Scope of Work: Design, Financial Modeling, Sponsorship Review and Analyses, Procurement, Construction Oversight.

 LED SPACE RING AND LED KICK PLATE

-More AJP innovation!
-AJP created an innovative 360˚ LED ring designed for fan experience in the 3rd level seating section.
-With sponsors and information on the space ring, the real estate on the primary center-hung screen is maximized for full-screen game footage and replays – with no affect on rigging or sightlines.
+AJP designed an innovative 360˚ LED ring to improve 3rd level seating section fan experience.
+The 10mm, one-sided ring above the scoreboard measures 5′ x 327.17′.
+With sponsors and information on the space ring, real estate on the primary center-hung screen is maximized for full-screen game footage and replays – with no affect on rigging or sightlines.
 AJP also designed a simple one-foot high LED kick plate that attaches to the front of retractable seating sections.
 The kick plate receives exposure on a broad series of camera shots and photographs, increasing advertising and sponsorship opportunity.

 LED CORNER DISPLAYS AND RIBBON BOARD